Comparison to Private Foundations

-The tables below compare donor-advised fund accounts to other types of charitable giving vehicles.
-Donor-advised funds have outnumbered private foundations and the combined total of other gift planning vehicles (trusts, annuities and pooled income funds) for several years.
+The tables below compare donor-advised fund accounts to private foundations.
+Donor-advised funds have outnumbered private foundations for several years.

-Table 2 shows an estimated total of 238,293 donor-advised fund accounts among all charitable sponsors included in this report.
-This number compares with an estimated 82,045 private foundations.
-The combined estimated total of the other gift planning vehicles (private foundations, unitrusts, annuity trusts, lead trusts and pooled income funds) was 190,447 in 2014.
+Table 2 shows an estimated total of 284,965 donor-advised fund accounts in 2016 among all charitable sponsors included in this report.
+This number compares with an estimated 83,276 private foundations for the same year.

 * The Foundation Center uses the term “independent foundation” for non-corporate private foundations.

-Sources: NPT Donor-Advised Fund Report for donor-advised funds, Internal Revenue Service for CRUTs, CRATs, CLTs, and PIFs; Foundation Center for foundations, except where estimated by NPT as noted.
+Sources: NPT Donor-Advised Fund Report for donor-advised funds; Giving USA 2017; Foundation Center for foundations, except where estimated by NPT as noted.